esoptra/middleman-docs-template/README.md

 ## General remarks

-- **A page can have only one H1 heading**, otherwise generating the sub navigation will not work as expected
+- **A page MUST have only ONE H1 heading**, otherwise generating the sub navigation will not work as expected